linkevinlin1/Insight_DE_smart_grid/README.md

 **Start Batch Historcal Processing**
 1. Put `druid_batch.py` and `config.ini` under `/home/ubuntu`, or other path specified in the DAG file.
 2. Change relevant parameters in `config.ini`
-2. Put DAG script in dags folder and run in Airflow
+2. Put DAG script in dags folder and turn on in Airflow

 **Dashboard**
 1. Connect Pivot to Druid Datasources